chromium/chromium/base/allocator/README.md

 This document describes how malloc / new calls are routed in the various Chrome platforms.

-Bare in mind that the chromium codebase does not always just use `malloc()`.
+Bear in mind that the chromium codebase does not always just use `malloc()`.
 Some examples:
  - Large parts of the renderer (Blink) use two home-brewed allocators, PartitionAlloc and BlinkGC (Oilpan).